RSS Feed

 Breakfast.
 Then out the door to walk around the gorge and check the Roman/Moorish/Muslim baths within the battlements, circa 1250.

-Then it’s across the bridge, down and through fields and around a trail for about 5 hours…then back up-up-up the gorge for lunch at a taverna, sitting outside overlooking the gorge, fields and faraway hills.
-I just love this…it’s wonderful to be so far away from my “everyday” life in a completely – and I mean completely – foreign part of the world.
+Then it’s across the bridge, down and through fields and around a trail for about five hours…then back up-up-up the gorge for lunch at a taverna, sitting outside overlooking the gorge, fields and faraway hills.
+I love it…it’s wonderful to be so far away from my “everyday” life in a completely – and I mean completely – foreign part of the world.

 Incredible views.
 Our hotel is right on the Ronda gorge itself, and is truly magnificent.
 Inside are marble floors, stately columns, wonderful architecture.
-My room has a fantastic view over the fields below to the mountains beyond.
+My room has a fantastic view over the fields below to the mountains beyond….never has the phrase “over the hills and far away” been so appropriate.

 Lunch as usual was fun – but having a beer knocks me out.
-I’m going to sleep like a log tonight, but first we’re going to the bullring (but not to see a bullfight, thank god) – then dinner at 8:30.
-After quick trip to ceramic shop for a Ronda keepsake, back to parador to sleep for a couple of hours, then meet the group, after which, back again to parador and drinks with Bea, Didier and Jaro.
+I’m going to sleep like a log tonight, but first we’re going to the bullring (but not to see a bullfight, which I would NOT) – then dinner at 8:30.
+After quick trip to a ceramic shop for a Ronda keepsake, it’s back to the parador to sleep for a couple of hours, then meet the group, after which, back again to parador and drinks with Bea, Didier and Jaro.
 And after a 2.5 hour-long meal, back to bed!

-Ro, Didier and Bea after hiking Ronda’s plain
+Ro, Didier and Bea after hiking Ronda’s beautiful plain

 We’re on the way to our next hike.
 We pack and leave Ronda at 9:30AM…the hike is through some beautiful country, more green than before.
 Trails very very VERY narrow.
 We hiked for four hours to a quaint and lonely taverna…a converted “train barn” beside a railroad track.
 It is one room, very large, high ceilinged…painted terra cotta-ish within, marvelous architectural details.